R Basics

 +

 Any time you hit return and the R session shows a + instead of a >, it means it’s waiting for you to complete the command.
-If you want to cancel a command you can hit Esc and RStudio will give you back the > prompt.
+If you want to cancel a command you can hit Esc and the console will return to the > prompt.

 Working in scripts

-To make code and workflow reproducible and easy to re-run, it’s better to save code in a script and use the script editor to edit it.
-This way, there is a complete record of the analysis.
+To make code and workflows reproducible and easy to re-run, it’s better to save code in a script and use the script editor to edit it.
+This way, there is a complete record of your analysis.

 Creating a new script